 This two-year study funded by the Burdett Trust for Nursing was completed in December 2015.
 Findings indicated that nurses’ motivation to change their behaviour comes from a view that they should ‘practise what they preach’.

-We are leading this two-year project in collaboration with London South Bank University and the Royal College of Nursing.
-It focuses on registered nurses in England and is providing a unique opportunity to listen and hear what nurses who are obese say about their own self-care and to work with them in delivering interventions they would find most helpful.
+We led this two-year project in collaboration with London South Bank University and the Royal College of Nursing.
+It focused on registered nurses in England and provided a unique opportunity to hear what nurses who are obese say about their own self-care and to work with them in delivering interventions they would find most helpful.

 Through an award from the Health Foundation from 2015 to 2016, we looked at the evidence base for workplace health and wellbeing.
 Our focus was on one of the largest employers in the world: the UK’s National Health Service (NHS).

-Completed materials include an infographic illustrating workplace health tips (launching in February 2017 at the ), a set of case studies from the NHS and businesses, a rapid review, and an expert workshop and report on workplace health’s link to productivity.
+Completed materials include an infographic illustrating workplace health tips, a set of case studies from the NHS and businesses, a rapid review, and an expert workshop and report on workplace health’s link to productivity.

 We have been supporting the Practical Approach to Care Kit (PACK), an initiative of the University of Cape Town.
 PACK includes a guideline, team-based training, health-systems strengthening, and monitoring and evaluation.
 It is now being rolled out through South Africa, Kenya, Nigeria, Mali and Brazil, and we ensured that evidence-based messaging about the non-communicable disease (NCD) risk factors was included.